AlexZai007/pi_security/README.md

 ### STEP 1 (INTPUT: Z)
-To process the request, we find the character that we received as input and remember the index in the dictionary In this example, we received "Z" as input, the index in the dictionary is 32, the name for the prostate is "LetterIndex"
+To process the request, we find the character that we received as input and remember the index in the dictionary In this example, we received "Z" as input, the index in the dictionary is 32, the name for the simplicity is "LetterIndex"

 ### Step 2
 3.1  4  1  5  9  2  6  5  3  5  8  9  7 9  3